 Northside is an independent Christian school, founded in 1975, providing academic training for Kindergarten (ages 2-5), Elementary (grades 1-5), Middle School (grades 6-8) and High School (grades 9-12).
 The school enrolls over 315 students from over 60 area churches.
 The Educational Administrator is a member of the Northside Baptist Church leadership staff.
 Three area supervisors, an Academic Dean, and an Administrative Assistant serve the school student body, staff, and faculty.
 The school is an integral ministry of Northside Baptist Church.

-Northside holds accreditation from SCACS (state-level: South Carolina Association of Christian Schools, AdvEd (regional pending: Advanced Education) and NACSSA (national: North American Christian Schools Accrediting Association).
+Northside holds accreditation from SCACS (state-level: South Carolina Association of Christian Schools, Cognia (regional Advanced Education) and NACSAA (national: North American Christian Schools Accrediting Association).
 Teachers are also certified by SCACS or by the South Carolina State Department of Education.

 90- 100 A ║Reporting: Quarterly, semester, annual (online averages daily)